From Apprenticeship to Field Engineer

 The option of working in telecoms with Indigo came up and instantly appealed to me.
 It looked like every day would be different with a fair amount of travelling.
 It didn’t disappoint.
 I signed up and spent the next three months doing a variety of work in data centres, being trained on the job by Indigo engineers.
 A two-week stint at the PMQS training centre followed, where I was pleased to find it was as much about practical instruction as theory.
 It’s been an amazing experience.

-Each Friday with Indigo, I am given my assignments for the following week.
-Usually they involve me being out in the field with different engineers, where each has their own expertise and experience to share.
-They have all been really helpful and supportive, teaching me real-world skills, from terminating cables to installing copper wire.
+I started as an apprentice where I learned the ropes.
+Each Friday I was given my assignments for the following week.
+Usually they involved me being out in the field with different engineers, where each has their own expertise and experience to share.
+They were all really helpful and supportive, teaching me real-world skills, from terminating cables to installing copper wire.

-I’ve also got quite proficient at working with fibre.
+I got quite proficient at working with fibre.
 I know how to use a fusion splicer to melt two optical fibres together to form a single cable.
-And I’m learning how to test the integrity of fibre optic cables using an OTDR (Optical Time Domain Reflectometer) to verify splice loss, measure length and find faults.
-I wouldn’t say I’m efficient at using one yet but I’m getting there.
+I also learnt how to test the integrity of fibre optic cables using an OTDR (Optical Time Domain Reflectometer) to verify splice loss, measure length and find faults.

 I’ve learnt that it’s really important when working with fibre to keep it clean.
 Even a miniscule piece of dust can mess up a connection, so you’re always scraping the fibres and using scopes to make sure every spec of dirt has been removed.

 Time spent in Indigo’s customer locations has given me a feel for the scale and complexity of the business.
 I work for a range of Indigo customers including Meta, Orange, Nokia, Vodafone and Neos Networks.